 - 35. There were between two and three hundred boys and girls at Howden Hall, including thirty to forty seniors and a group of bairns called the wombles would be about the same number. - 36.
 Howden Hall was in the Gilmerton area of Edinburgh.
 It was a square box of a place and a much smaller building than Balgowan.
 There was a TV room and a games room with a pool table and a snooker table.
 I slept in a dormitory.
 There were both boys and girls at Howden Hall.
-My mum's house was from the assessment centre, and I could run home. - 37.
-In terms of staff, there was a man called Mr Was or Was and another called 'Father Am ', who was not a priest.
-Both of them were team leaders.
-Both men were aged between forty and fifty.
-Mr Russell was the head teacher at Howden Hall and he was in overall charge.
-I don't know the name of the Governor, but I remember the SNR was Mr PAQ With regards to my own group, the person in charge changed as it was whoever was team leader on any given day, and that was either WAS Or Father AM - The atmosphere at Howden Hall was ok and we could have a laugh as long as war and Father were not around, it was very different when they were. was a bully.
-He'd chose what we could watch on the TV and steal fags off the boys.
-He shouldn't have been working with children and he'd been in trouble in the past.
+My mum's house was from the assessment centre, and I could run home. - In terms of staff, there was a man called Mr EWA or CAM and another called GLAM and the was in overall charge.
+I don't know the name of the Governor, but I remember the SNR was Mr PAQ With regards to my own group, the person in charge changed as it was whoever was team leader on any given day, and that was either EWA or LAM - The atmosphere at Howden Hall was ok and we could have a laugh as long as were not around, it was very different when they were.